EFWob/RetroRadio/README.md

 While we are at it, play with _b0_ of mode.
 As effect, the physical readout should inverse, and the direction of increasing/decreasing voltage should reverse.
 Enter
 _in.vol=mode=29_ to see (hear) the difference.
 Switch back to 'normal' using the command _in.vol=mode=28_.

-You can change every property of an input at any time.
+You can change every property of an Input at any time.
 Whenever a property is changed, the others are not affected: a change to _mode_ as just done will not affect the _map_ (or any other property).
 You could even switch to a different input-pin, if this makes any sense from application perspective.
 (Remember that if an argument is not given for a property, that argument is assumed to be the empty string '', that reads 0 if a numeric property is set).